Two Main Types of Solar Energy

 Photovoltaic solar systems

 Photovoltaic solar cells, also known as solar cells, work by directly converting sunlight into electricity.
 The name came about since it converts light (photons) into electricity (voltage).
 This process is known as the PV effect.
+According to the Solopower company these “Ultra lightweight, SoloPower LPV modules are easily handled by installers and are mounted utilizing commercially available adhesives.
+BoS complexity, costs and installation times are reduced therefore simplifying the project.”

 The cells have a semiconductor which in most cases is silicon.
 The sunlight will detach electrons from their individual host atoms.
 The electrons then capture the photons.
 They impart so much energy that the electron is freed from the host atom.